Sadly, many women we talk to have been disrespected by Christian men in authority, especially in the local church context.

 In these two Bible passages Paul is offering pastoral instructions about particular situations that relate to that group of people in that time and culture.
 In contrast, each passage also teaches a general principle that’s throughout the Bible and is clearly meant to be applied to everyone in any situation: 1 Corinthians 14 teaches on the importance of orderly worship in church services and 1 Timothy 2 exhorts men and women to be godly and holy.
 In these Bible passages Paul is addressing specific examples of problem behavior that needs to be corrected — he’s not giving a general rule that all women in all churches should always be quiet and never serve in church leadership.

 Paul’s Teaching on Women in the Church

 N.T.
 (Tom) Wright, a bishop in the Church of England and an internationally renowned evangelical New Testament scholar, says in a paper he presented at the International Symposium on Men, Women, and the Church “we have seriously misread the New Testament passages” that frame the debate on women in church leadership.
-Before unpacking those passages he uses Galatians 3:28 to introduce us to Paul’s theology as it relates to gender.
+Before unpacking those passages, he uses Galatians 3:28 to introduce Paul’s theology as it relates to gender.